Pandas Notebook

 df['license_plate'].str.lower()

-df['license_plate'].str.strip() # remove leading/trailing spaces
+df['license_plate'].str.strip() # remove spaces at the start and end

 df['license_plate'].str.len()

-df['station_name'].str.contains('North') # returns boolean Series
+df['station_name'].str.contains('North') # returns a boolean Series

 df['station_name'].str.startswith('ST')